sleipnir/2fa-service-exercise/README.md

   -H 'Cache-Control: no-cache'
 ```
 **Do not forget to replace the query string 'code' with the value of the token received in your phone.**

+### TODO

+  - Implement circuit-breaker for cascade failure treatment.
+  - Implement persistence and caching to avoid unnecessary network calls.
+  - Include new validations.